aseprite/aseprite/docs/ase-file-specs.md

         LONG    Pivot X position (relative to the slice origin) LONG    Pivot Y position (relative to the slice origin)

+### Tileset Chunk (0x2023)

+    DWORD       Tileset ID
+    DWORD       Tileset flags
+                  1 - Include link to external file
+                  2 - Include tiles inside this file WORD        Tiles width
+    WORD        Tiles height
+    BYTE[36]    Reserved
+    STRING      Name of the tileset
+    + If flag 1 is set
+      STRING    Name of the external file (path relative to this file, in the best case) DWORD     Tileset ID in the external file
+    + If flag 2 is set
+      DWORD     Number of tiles to read
+      + For each tile
+        DWORD   Tile flags (0)
+        DWORD   Compressed data length
+        PIXEL[] Read tile image (tile width x height compressed pixels, see NOTE.3)

 ### Notes

 #### NOTE.1